This Pumpkin Loaf Cake recipe is for a delicious, moist, and easy pumpkin coffee cake with an amazing streusel. And it’s dairy-free!

 Lastly, it’s not a bad idea to keep fun toppings, such as chopped walnuts, raisins, and the oh-so-important container of sprinkles.

-Easy Pumpkin Loaf Cake with Streusel
+Pumpkin Loaf Cake Recipe

-Delicious dairy free pumpkin coffee cake with streusel and icing.
+Delicious dairy-free pumpkin coffee cake with streusel.

 Ingredients